 There are many technologies that can participate in this program and this list is always expanding as EV manufacturers expand their capabilities and more Smart Chargers enter the market.
-The Program is designed to allow almost all EV owners with any level 2 charger (Networked or non-Networked) to participate, however, specific combinations of EV and EV chargers might not be eligible.
+Customers must have either a qualified Smart Charger or a qualifying vehicle with the required telematics capabilities available to participate in the Program.
+A Qualified Product List may be found on both Eversource and UI's websites.
 Please refer to Section 6 of this Program Participant Guide for information on eligibility and information on the types of devices and vehicles that can participate.
 You can find the Qualified Products List ("QPL") on Eversource's website here and on the UI website here.

 What does it typically cost to install a Level 2 EV charging station at my home?

 Costs to install a Level 2 charging station vary depending on which charger you choose and how much electrical work must be done to put the station where you need it.
-Typically, a Networked Level 2 charger will cost \$600-700.
-Depending on your situation, the typical installation can cost between \$500-1200.
+Typically, a Networked Level 2 charger will cost \$400-700.
+Installation costs vary greatly depending on your situation.
+The Utilities have experienced an average cost of \$1,400 per installation, though there is a wide cost range extending in both directions.